wbamberg/wbamberg.github.io/_posts/2018-3-11-interactive-examples.md

 ## Building a foundation

-After that not much happened for a while, because we didn't have any front-end resources.
+After that not much happened for a while, because our front-end developers were busy on other projects.
 [Stephanie Hobson] helped improve the editor design, but she was also engaged in a full-scale redesign of MDN's article pages.
 In June [Schalk Neethling] joined the team, dedicated to this project.
 He built a solid foundation for the editors and a whole new contribution workflow.
 This would be the basis of the final implementation.

 In this implementation, interactive examples are maintained in the [interactive-examples](https://github.com/mdn/interactive-examples) GitHub repository.
 Once an interactive example is merged to the repo, it is built automatically as a standalone page served from a URL under https://interactive-examples.mdn.mozilla.net/.
 To include the example in an MDN page, we then embed the interactive example's document using an `iframe`.